Visyond/website-hugo/site/content/pricings/pricingplans.md

       limitslist:
         - title: Unlimited projects
         - title: Unlimited scenarios
-        - title: Share with Unlimited number of collaborators
+        - title: Unlimited collaborators per project
-          tooltip: Functionality available to collaborators depends on their own plan.
+          tooltip: "A collaborator is a stakeholder that, depending on the permissions you set and their subscription, can view or edit all or some worksheets and dashboard/slides.\r\n"
         - title: 1000MB storage
         - title: Unlimited external sources
       markdown: ''